20 Facts About Dolphins That Will Make You Love Them Even More

-That means that part of their brain can still open the blowhole while it’s above the water to take in air while the other part of the brain is sleeping.
-You can actually tell which part of their brain is currently active since the opposite eye remains open—allowing it to swim straight and watch for predators.
+That means that part of their brain can still open the blowhole while it's above the water to take in air while the other part of the brain is sleeping.
+You can actually tell which part of a dolphin's brain is currently active since their opposite eye remains open, allowing it to swim straight and watch for predators.

 We usually think of dolphins as being dwellers of the salty ocean, but there are seven species of dolphin that prefer the fresh water of the river—including the Amazon river dolphin, the South American tucuxi, and the Irrawaddy dolphin (which can live in both salt and fresh water).
 Sadly, a number of these species are listed as endangered or vulnerable, such as the Ganges river dolphin, of which there are fewer than 2,000 left.

 To prevent drowning, a baby dolphin is born with its tail first, and the mother swiftly breaks the umbilical cord by swimming away fast before doing a U-turn and rapidly escorting her newborn to the surface so it can take a breath.
 In other words, the new mom does not get a lot of time to rest after giving birth.
 (Incidentally, when a baby dolphin nurses, it has to hold its breath.)

 Some animals get a bad rap for pushing their young out into the wild as soon as they're born—but not dolphins.
 According to Shimi Kang, MD, author of The Dolphin Way: A Parent's Guide to Raising Healthy, Happy, and Motivated Kids—Without Turning into a Tiger, we could actually learn something from the parenting skills of these sea creatures!